math-a3k/tradero/docs/installation.rst

     > python -m pip install pipenv

-* A working `git`_ installation so you can so you can issue succesfully its version:
+* A working `git`_ installation so you can issue successfully its version:

 .. code-block:: shell